NHSDigital/integration-adaptor-nhais/README.md

 ### Inbound (HA -> GP)

 The GP System will receive inbound messages from an AMQP message queue.
-The messages will be HL7 FHIR R4.
+See [INBOUND.md](./INBOUND.md) for documentation of the message formats.

 ### Examples